YuriCicconi/YuriCicconi/README.md

 - 👀 I'm interested in learning new skills and further developing the ones I already have
 - 🌱 I’m currently studying backend development at Cubos Academy
 - 💞️ I'm looking for new opportunities to grow as a developer, whether it's in open-source projects, volunteering, or an opportunity to start my career
-- 📫 How to reach me: You can send me a message here or on my [Linkedin](https://www.linkedin.com/in/yuricb)
+- 📫 How to reach me: You can send me a message on my [Linkedin](https://www.linkedin.com/in/yuricb)

 ### Some of the technologies I work with
 - 💻 Programming Languages: Javascript, Java and Python